Jjateen/Robotics-Lab/Task 5/README.md

-# About
+## About

-Copy of Peter Corke's MATLAB Robotics Toolbox
+This repository contains a copy of Peter Corke's MATLAB Robotics Toolbox.
+The scripts within are utilized for various lab tasks.